yunpengn/CS2020/README.md

 - Participation 10%

 ## Notice
-Due to changes in [CS curriculum](http://www.comp.nus.edu.sg/programmes/ug/cs/curr/) at NUS, this year is the last time that CS2020 will be offered.
-We would like to thank all the CS2020 staff in its history for providing such an excellent module and cultivating so many excellent programmers.
+- Due to changes in [CS curriculum](http://www.comp.nus.edu.sg/programmes/ug/cs/curr/) at NUS, this year is the last time that CS2020 will be offered.
+- Since there will be no more cohorts for CS2020 in the future, [Yunpeng](https://github.com/Beckid) has decided to make this repository public.